 Aquatic Invasive Species - Zebra Mussels

-We distributed substrate samplers around Pike Lake, Blackstrap Lake, Brightwatwer Reservoir, and Lake Diefenbaker to monitor the possible spread of Zebra and Quagga Mussels.
-Once a month SSRWSI employees checked each sampler for evidence of Zebra Mussels and uploaded the information on the Survey123 App (form-centric data collection GIS App).
-For the summer 2019 season, no Zebra Mussels were reported.
+During our field season, we distribute substrate samplers around Pike Lake, Blackstrap Lake, Brightwatwer Reservoir, and Lake Diefenbaker to monitor the possible spread of Zebra and Quagga Mussels.
+Once a month SSRWSI employees check each sampler for evidence of Zebra Mussels and uploaded the information on the Survey123 App.
+For the summer 2019 and 2020 seasons, no Zebra Mussels were reported.
 This project is funded by the Government of Saskatchewan through its Fish and Wildlife Development Fund.

 Over the course of three months, SSRWSI took samples at Lake Diefenbaker (Riverhurst and Elbow docks) and Blackstrap.

-SSRWSI also participated at several community events throughout the summer to educate the public on Aquatic Invasive Species.
+SSRWSI also participated at several community events throughout the summer of 2019 to educate the public on Aquatic Invasive Species.

 The Ministry of Environment has established an aquatic invasive species (AIS) prevention program focusing on raising public awareness to protect Saskatchewan’s waterways from the spread of harmful AIS.